apps-cesoc-pucp/Dart-Challenges/1_simple_sum/README.md

 ```

 ## Knowledge
-+ How to read txt files
-+ Work with arrays or lists
++ Work with lists
-+ Manage number variables (integers and doubles)
++ How to use for loops

 ## Reference
 [Hackerrank problem](https://www.hackerrank.com/challenges/a-very-big-sum/problem)